hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 ## Setup & Quickstart of the Generator

 The Fabric test network is used to deploy and run this sample.
 Follow these steps in order:

-0. Install Hyperledger Fabric and get the fabric-samples.
+0. Install Hyperledger Fabric and get the `fabric-samples`.
-   Instructions can be found on the [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.4/install.html).
+   Instructions can be found on the [Fabric v2.4 documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.4/install.html).

    ```bash
    curl -sSL https://bit.ly/2ysbOFE | bash -s #-- 2.4.6 1.5.3